Amark18/notify_mi/README.md

 #### Purpose:

 Sending notifications through your Gmail account is not a novel idea.
 Notify Mi is designed to be a `modular` and `reliable` way to send notifications without having to spend time and effort figuring out how to do it each time you want to add this feature to your project.
-Plus, the implementation process should be straightforward and `take only a couple minutes`.
-This way, you can focus on other aspects of your project and save time.
+Plus, the implementation process is straightforward and `takes only a couple of minutes`.
+This way, you can focus on other aspects of your project and `save time`.

 #### Getting Started:

 1. Generate an app password for your gmail account by clicking [here](https://myaccount.google.com/apppasswords).
-    - place your gmail address and app password in a tuple like so &#8594; ("gmail_address", "app_password")
+⤷ place your gmail and app password in a tuple:
+&emsp; &nbsp; &nbsp; ⤷ ("gmail_address", "app_password") ⤶
-    - (optional) step by step [guide](https://www.getmailbird.com/gmail-app-password/) on how to generate an app password
+⤷ (optional) step by step [guide](https://www.getmailbird.com/gmail-app-password/) on how to generate an app password.

 2. Install Notify Mi